List of DC Comics characters: C: Fred Chyre

-Fredrick "Fred" Chyre is a fictional character appearing in American comic books published by DC Comics.
+Fredrick "Fred" Chyre is a character appearing in American comic books published by DC Comics.
 The character, created by Geoff Johns and Angel Unzueta, first appeared in The Flash vol. 2 #164 (September 2000).
 He is an officer of the Keystone City police department's metahuman unit who assisted the Flash against Cicada and Weather Wizard.

 Fred Chyre in other media

-The character appears in The Flash episode "Pilot", protrayed by Al Sapienza.
-This version is Joe West's first partner.
+Fred Chyre appears in The Flash episode "Pilot", portrayed by Al Sapienza.
+This version is Joe West's first partner before Eddie Thawne and Patty Spivot.

 Ciji

-Ciji is a fictional character appearing in American comic books published by DC Comics.

 Ciji is a former spatial law officer tasked with escorting a group of bounty hunters that were chasing Vril Dox, eventually joining him in the R.E.B.E.L.S. and L.E.G.I.O.N. teams.

+Circuit Breaker

+Circuit Breaker (Julien Jourdain) is a character appearing in American comic books published by DC Comics.
+He was created by A.L.
+Kaplan and first appeared in Lazarus Planet: Dark Fate (2023), a tie-in to the Lazarus Planet storyline.

+Julien Jourdain is an actor who was exposed to Lazarus Pit resin, giving him a connection to the Still Force.
+Via the Still Force, Julien is able to absorb and manipulate kinetic energy and negate motion.

+Circuit Breaker is transmasculine and uses he/they pronouns.
+He starred in the 2023, 2024, and 2025 issues of DC Pride, an LGBT-themed anthology series.

 Cressida Clarke

-Cressida Clarke is a fictional character appearing in American comic books published by DC Comics.
+Cressida Clarke is a character appearing in American comic books published by DC Comics.

-Cressida Clarke is the granddaughter of known Court of Owls grandmaster Sebastian Clark.
-She led the Court of Owls in their mission to get revenge on Joker for his use of their Talons.
+Cressida Clarke is the granddaughter of Sebastian Clarke, a grandmaster in the Court of Owls.
+She leads the Court of Owls in their mission to get revenge on the Joker for use of their Talons.

 Cressida Clarke in other media

 Cressida Clarke appears in Gotham Knights, portrayed by K.K.
 Moggie.
-This version was planted into Bruce Wayne's life by becoming his attaché and keeping an eye on his adoptive son Turner Hayes when Bruce is busy.
+This version was planted into Bruce Wayne's life by being an attaché and keeping an eye on his adoptive son Turner Hayes when Bruce is busy.

 Clown

-The Clown is a minor character appearing in American comic books published by DC Comics.
+The Clown is a character appearing in American comic books published by DC Comics.
 The character, created by Cary Bates and Irv Novick, first appeared in The Flash vol. 1 #270 (February 1979).

-Lyle Corley was a serial killer who used circus clown gimmicks in Central City after his circus performer family's accidental death from improper safety precautions, wanting vengenace on the three officials for attempting to save money with a death trap before The Flash defeated him.
-The Clown was also partly responsible for the origin story of Hunter Zolomon / Zoom due to killing Derek Fox before he himself gets killed by Ashley Zolomon.
+He is a serial killer who used clown gimmicks in Central City.

+Lyle Corley was part of The Flying Corleys circus until his loved ones' accidental deaths from improper safety precautions so he wanted vengenace on the three officials for saving money as well as The Flash who defeated him.
+The Clown was also responsible for Hunter Zolomon's origin story due to Eobard Thawne killing Derek Fox before Ashley Zolomon killed him.